Curling slab edges, rocking slabs, slab corner breaks, cracks, gouges, spalled joints and joint fill separation and spalling/gouges:

 We'll start by determining the cause of the deterioration.
 Low filler profile; poor joint cleaning prior to filling; the wrong filler; no filler; differing slab elevations (creating slab curl); rocking slab conditions (result of subgrade deficiencies or voids) - establishing cause is necessary to properly repair the defect.

 We select the appropriate repair materials.
 Frequency of traffic, vehicle loading and vehicle types, building temperatures, dry/cure time available, the width of the defect, and the structural condition of the floors all determine what materials are best to use.
-Choose the wrong material and the results will not be durable nor permanent.
+Choose the wrong material and the results will not be durable nor lasting.

 We'll define the edges, and clean properly.
 The #1 cause of joint failure is inadequate preparation.
 Edges must be ground to a minimum of 1/2" deep vertically, thoroughly cleaned and dry to ensure long-term durability and structural stability of the repair.